 Further, NPAs are classified into sub-standard, doubtful and loss assets based on the criteria stipulated by RBI.
-A sub-standard asset is one, which has remained a NPA for a period less than or equal to twelve months.
+A sub-standard asset is one, which has remained an NPA for a period less than or equal to 12 months.
 An asset is classified as doubtful if it has remained in the sub-standard category for more than 12 months.
 A loss asset is one where loss has been identified by the Bank or internal or external auditors or during RBI inspection but the amount has not been written off fully.
+Further, an asset where the realisable value of security is less than 10% of the loan outstanding or it has been continuously classified as non-performing for more than seven years is also classified as a loss asset.